 My first reaction was the automatic gasp reflex.
 I struggled to breathe.
 I felt like I was suffocating.
 I’m not sure how deep the water was but I remember not being able to touch bottom at first.
 My waders filled with water, making my struggle even more difficult.
 I don’t remember if I crawled back onto the chunk of ice or if I eventually found footing on the creek bottom, but somehow I scrambled back to shore.

 I walked home soaking wet and told my mom what had happened.
 Then I had to wait for Dad to get home.
 Let’s just say he was not pleased.

 Looking back, I think the incident reinforced in me both fear and fascination for water.
 I was never a good swimmer and it would take me years before I got involved with any type of water sports.
 In college, following the lead of friends, I ventured out by renting canoes and small sailboats from the campus rec department.
 Gradually I overcame my trepidation.
-Once out of college I bought a sailboat and a canoe and accidentally capsized many times during my learning process.
+After college I bought a sailboat and a canoe and accidentally capsized many times during my learning process.
 Later I learned to water ski and wakeboard.
-Even owned a power boat for awhile.
+I even owned a power boat for awhile.